-3 Position the sensor connector in front of the sensor cable connector and align the marks on each (figure 12-13).
+3 Position the sensor connector in front of the sensor cable connector and align the marks on each (figure 13-13).

-Figure 12-13 Connecting a sensor to the preamp cable
+Figure 13-13 Connecting a sensor to the sensor cable connector

 - 4 Gently push the sensor connector straight into the sensor cable connector until it snaps into place. - 5 Gently pull back on the sensor to verify the sensor is fully inserted into the connector.